joeesmithh/ceg2350f25-joeesmithh/Lab05/README.md

 3. How many logs have a client IP that contains `1` in the third octet?
     - `grep` command: `grep -P "^\d+\.\d+\.\d*1" access.log | wc"`
     - Number of matched lines: **83**
-    - Explanation of pattern: `^\d+\.\d+\.\d*1` matches zero or more digits before the character "1" preceeded by 2 instances of one or more period-separated digits from the start of a line.
+    - Explanation of pattern: `^\d+\.\d+\.\d*1` matches zero or more digits before the character "1" preceded by 2 instances of one or more period-separated digits from the start of a line.
 4. How many logs contain `GET` requests to look for a page that begins with `c`?
     - `grep` command: `grep -E "GET \/c" access.log | wc`
     - Number of matched lines: **10**